128technology/docs/docs/cc_fips_conductor_install.md

 root@node1.test-conductor#
 ```

+### PCLI Access Post Install

+Use the following procedure to access the pcli at any time after installation.

+1. Open a terminal window and ssh to the conductor's IP address.
+2. Use your login credentials to log in to the conductor, and run the `pcli` command to start the SSR PCLI.

+Common Criteria certification does not require any restrictions on executing commands.
+See the [Configuration Command Reference Guide](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/config_command_guide) for command information and usage.

 ## Next Steps - Router Configuration

 Congratulations, you have successfully installed and configured a conductor!
 The next step is to optimize the router onboarding process.

 Creating router configurations on the conductor allows individual routers to download the necessary configuration to get up and running smoothly.

+A sample branch router configuration is available as a [**template**](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/config_templates#default-templates) on the conductor.
+This is a great place to start the configuration process.
+Additionally, you can create configuration templates that allow administrators to automate the configuration of top level resources.
+For more information, see [Configuration Templates](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/config_templates).

 If you will be using the OTP Quickstart router installation process, use the conductor GUI to generate a basic configuration and quickstart file for router installation.
 When configuring and installing a router in an environment operating under the Common Criteria guidelines, it is acceptable to provision this file using the GUI.
 Other uses of the SSR GUI are not supported under the Common Criteria guidelines.